rene-machel-razorfish/front-end-styleguide/structure.md

 Mock-data, usually as `JSON`

 ## /scripts
 All (java)script files.
-Organized in `base` and `modules`.
+Organised in `base` and `modules`.
 Please use a “one file for one feature” approach and take a look at the templates in `_template`.
-There's also a `build` folder if you're building minimized files locally.
+There's also a `build` folder if you're building minimised files locally.

 ## /styles
  All *css files.
 If you like myth, sass or less this is the place to store them.
-Again, organized in `base` and `modules`.
+Again, organised in `base` and `modules`.
 Please use a “one file for one feature” approach.
-There's also a `build` folder if you're building minimized files locally.
+There's also a `build` folder if you're building minimised files locally.

 ## /tests
 We like automated testing.
 We prefer BDD using Mocha with Chai and Sinon or Jasmine.
 Use DalekJS/NightwatchJs/NightmareJs for acceptance testing.
 Please integrate them in your build process.